nikolaswise/nikolas.ws/content/texts/factorial-race/index.md

 Math.exp(Σ(1, 1000000, log)) // Infinity
 ```

 Oh no!
 The end result of our `1,000,000!` function _is still Infinity_.
-Thats beause one million factorial is … very big.
+Thats because one million factorial is … very big.
 It could still fit into a `BigInt`, but then we have another problem: we cant run `Math` functions on the `BigInt` type.
-And we can't rewrite the functions to use `BigInt`s becasue the type is, by definition, _only for integers_. and `𝑒` is definitly not an integer.
-At this point the only option is to switch out for a math based library like [math.js](https://mathjs.org/) and see if that can handle the issue.
+And we can't rewrite the functions to use `BigInt`s because the type is, by definition, _only for integers_. and `𝑒` is definitely not an integer.
+Even a math library like [math.js](https://mathjs.org/) has the same issues around typing, despite trying to account for it.

-The end!
+Naturally, this leads to a simple proposal: FaaStorials!
+Fast Factorials as a Service!
+Since factorials are immutable, it should be possible to store the first 1,000,000 or so in a database, and provide an API for querying and returning them.
+Even a slow network request would be faster than computing the factorial locally.
+It should be possible to crunch (slowly) all the factorials, and write them to a database for retrieval on demand.
+I wrote this function and got about 7,000 rows written before I realized it would probably be expensive.

+According to my rough estimating, `1,000,000!` would send a response that weights about `700kb`, and the whole database would be in the neighborhood of `350gb`.
+This would cost me about $80 a month to store, maybe $100 a month to pay for the requests as well.
+I pulled the plug on the script.

+As with many problems, the upper bound ends up being defined by time and money, the end!